sfboswell/Gender_Pulps/README.md

 ```
 ISFDB's database had a lot of small inconsistencies (for example, the magazine "Astounding" was called  "Astounding Science Fiction" for one entry
 and "Astounding Science-Fiction" for the next.
-Of course, Wonder Stories (for example) had multiple names over its run, so I needed a way to search for all of them at once.
+Then something like Wonder Stories had multiple names over its run, so I needed a way to search for all of them at once.
 In order to make it possible to create networks of *all* the instances of Astounding (or any other magazine), I
 1. changed the names of the publication to one word for easier graphing/ searching using ```mutate``` and ```gsub```
 2. changed names of authors/magazines to compensate for database inconsistencies.